|

 and, as a result, to understand more of what the author is trying to

+communicate.
 The writing of a film scenario is not necessarily limited to textual

 descriptions.
 Students could complement the written assignment with